Storm Damage Recovery

 County staff will contact you directly to schedule the inspection.

-- Some repairs may not require a permit
+- Some work, such as some clean-up, may not require a permit.

 - Some repairs may qualify for an Emergency Building Permit.

-- Others will require a building permit, depending on the extent of the damage
+- Others will require a building permit, depending on the extent of the damage, either utilizing our online EZ Permit service (no plans required) or ePlan Review (plans required).

-If a permit is required, RPC staff will help guide you through the appropriate next steps.
+Staff will help guide you through the appropriate next steps.
+Here are the ways to meet with building staff:

 Walk-in hours are Monday through Thursday, 8:00–9:00 a.m.

-Some storm-related repairs qualify for an EZ Permit, which can be processed quickly online or with assistance from staff.
+Some storm-related repairs qualify for an EZ Permit, which can be processed quickly online or, or in some cases, in-person with assistance from staff.

-Repairs that exceed thresholds of an EZ Permit, that require plans or supporting documents prepared by a designer, architect, or engineer, must be prepared and submitted through the ePlan Review portal.
+Repairs that do not qualify for EZ Permit, must be submitted through the ePlan Review portal.
+These are projects that require plans or supporting documents prepared by a designer, architect, or engineer.

 If you need general information about building permits or submittal requirements, you may contact: Planning.BuildingInfo@santacruzcountyca.gov